superg/gawsddns/README.md

 - **AWS Lambda** (Java 17): Handles DNS update requests and Route53 operations (will be rewritten in Rust)
 - **API Gateway**: RESTful endpoint with custom domain and SSL certificate
 - **Route53**: DNS record management for both IPv4 (A) and IPv6 (AAAA) records
-- **SSM Parameter Store**: Secure storage for authentication credentials
+- **SSM Parameter Store**: Secure storage for authentication credentials (used instead of Secrets Manager for cost optimization)
 - **AWS CDK**: Infrastructure as Code deployment

 ## � DynDNS Implementation Details